Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Discussion

 \section{Discussion}

-Combination therapies are essential for treating complex diseases such as hypertension, cancer, and infectious diseases, but current models often fail to translate preclinical data to predict clinical drug combination outcomes due to their focus on limited types of preclinical data, such as structural or target information.
-These approaches struggle to capture biological interactions that arise from multi-drug regimens.
-Integrating diverse data modalities, including structural data, pathways, cell viability, and transcriptomics, addresses this gap, offering a more holistic approach to predicting drug interactions.
-We developed \name, a universal multimodal model that predicts the effects of drug combinations in 953 clinical outcomes and 21,842 compounds, including approved drugs and those in development. \name surpasses existing single-modality models and state-of-the-art techniques to predict adverse drug interactions. \name predicts clinical transporter-mediated DDIs and safety of PARPi anti-cancer combinations and chronic conditions such as T2D and MASH. \name also extends to personalized cancer therapies by predicting individualized drug combination outcomes from BeatAML genomic profiles and patient-derived xenograft models.
+Combination therapies are central to treating complex diseases such as hypertension, cancer, and infectious diseases, yet current models often fall short in translating preclinical data to predict clinical outcomes.
+Integrating diverse modalities (structure, pathways, cell viability, and transcriptomics) addresses this gap.
+We develop \name, a multimodal AI model that predicts the effects of drug combinations across 953 clinical outcomes and 21,842 compounds, including approved and investigational drugs. \name surpasses single-modality and multimodal baselines for adverse drug interaction prediction, captures clinical transporter-mediated DDIs, and reflects the safety of clinically tested combinations and combinations used in chronic conditions such as T2D and MASH. \revision{\name also supports personalized combination selection by predicting individualized outcomes using BeatAML genomic profiles, patient-derived xenografts, and real-world patient data.}